Leadfeeder Tracker can be added directly to the source code of your website if needed.

-STEP 2: In your code editor of choice find your template file, partial, or another file that would contain your header code.
+STEP 2: In your code editor of choice find your template file, partial, or another file that would contain your head code.

-Remember if you don't use the same header on each page you will need to insert the code on each page of your site.
+Remember if you don't use the same head on each page you will need to insert the code on each page of your site.

 Locate the closing head tag </head>.

 STEP 3: Paste the Leadfeeder Tracker script before the closing head tag.
 Double-check to make sure it is exactly as shown in Leadfeeder, simple typos can prevent the script from firing.

 STEP 4: Make sure you save your files and send them to your production environment.